 Today Bitcoin is totally broken as a payment rail for small transactions – slow and expensive.
-This chapter/post suggests a contrarian thesis that Bitcoin will finally disrupt those credit card rails by describing how:
+This chapter suggests a contrarian thesis that Bitcoin and other Blockchain based payment rails will finally disrupt the payments business from micropayments to wire transfers by describing how:

-- Bitcoin can address the biggest issues in credit card payments
+- Crytocurrencies can address the biggest issues in credit card payments.

 - Two variants of payments will coexist, secret and open.

 - Where in the range from $0.01 to $100m payments will disruption hit first.

 - Layer Two networks could bring scale, speed and low cost to cryptocurrency payments.

 - We should be looking at the Rest not the West for this disruption.

 Bitcoin can address the three big issues in credit card payments

 We focus on credit card payments, because this is the gorilla.
 It is huge and has been totally resistant to change.
 Once this dam breaks,change will flow to all the other price points.

 The three big issues for consumers and merchants using credit cards are: